Chamssiddine/hugodocumentation/content/posts/AWX.md

 date: 2023-01-17T14:56:04+01:00
 draft: false
 ---
+# AWX

-# How to install AWX using kubernetes operator
+## How to install AWX using kubernetes operator
 To install AWX using Kubernetes Operator, follow these steps:

 1. Navigate to the awx-operator directory: